 Working at campsites in Italy

 Eurocamp and Canvas Holidays operate on campsites throughout Europe, including Italy.
-Most jobs with these companies and other similar organisations do not differ greatly.
-Eurocamp employs couriers, administrators and children’s helpers during the peak tourist summer months.
+Most jobs with these companies and other similar organizations do not differ greatly.
+Eurocamp employs couriers, administrators, and children’s helpers during the peak tourist summer months.